denoptim-project/RemoteWorkersBridge/README.md

 # Submit Jobs To Remote Workers
 This is a simple interface that creates a bridge between a local client and one or more remote clients (i.e., the "workers"), and uses such bridge to send computational tasks (i.e., jobs) to those remote clients, a.k.a. workers.
 The workers are typically high-performance computing (HPC) clusters where jobs can be submitted to a scheduler or a queuing system.

-The nature of the scheduler/queue is not influencing the present repository because the purpose of this repository is to collect tools and documentation that allows to configure a secure connection, transfer files from/to a local client to/from the remote worker, send jobs to the remote worker, wait for completion of the job, and retrieve the results.
+The nature of the scheduler/queue is not influencing the present repository because the purpose of this repository is to collect tools and documentation that allows to configure a connection that reflect the security policies of different HPC centers, transfer files from/to a local client to/from the remote worker, send jobs to the remote worker, wait for completion of the job, and retrieve the results.
 Still, we here ***assume the existence of commands to submit jobs to the queue*** (see submission commands in the **runners** scripts you find under the [runners](runners) folder).
 Custom job submission commands can be easily integrated by adding the corresponding script in the [runners](runners) folder, and by adding another case of permitted command in the [commandFilter.sh](commandFilter.sh).

-## How to setup a "sub-to-remote bridge"
+# Strategies for setting up a bridge to remote workers
+We here support two strategies for configuring the connection:
+a.
+[Strategy based on configuring SSH key](#via_SSH_key_and_identity_file) and using the identify file to perform operations via SSH.
+b.
+[Strategy based on creating a single main background connection (posibly with 2FA)](#via_main_background_connection) that is then used by all further connections to the remote.

+## Via SSH key and identity file
 1. Clone/copy the repository to your local client.
 2. Clone/copy the repository to each HPC worker you want to submit to.
 3. On each HPC worker set the permission mask on the command filter.
 Use the following command, but replace the string `path_to_your_copy_of_this_repository_on_the_HPC_worker` with the path that: applies to your specific file system: